oracle/node-oracledb/doc/api.md

 ##### Description

-Closes a `ResultSet`.
+Closes a ResultSet.
 Applications should always call this at the end of fetch or when no more rows are needed.
+It should also be called if no rows are ever going to be fetched from the ResultSet.

 #### <a name="getrow"></a> 7.2.2 `resultset.getRow()`